 Remove Sensitive Audio

 Now that we’ve learned how to view the audio plot and how to customize our waveform preferences, let’s start to remove sensitive audio.
-There may be some confidential information (such as a witness’ address) which needs to be omitted for court presentation, or perhaps some profanity that needs removing prior to release by the media.
-With Replay, doing this is now as easy as holding the ALT button down and drawing on the relevant portion of the waveform with the mouse.
+There may be some confidential information (such as a witness’ address).
+It may need to be omitted for court presentation, or perhaps some profanity that needs removing prior to release by the media.
+With Amped Replay, doing this is now as easy as holding the ALT button down and drawing on the relevant portion of the waveform with the mouse.

 First of all, load your clip and select a range of frames (if required).
 Then, click on the Annotate tab to enable the Audio Redaction features.
 Although you can preview the audio plot in any tabs, you can only actually remove sections of audio when the Annotate tab is selected.